 Experts say little changes we make in our children’s lives can make really big changes in getting them to the read-by-4th milestone.
 Some ideas:

 - Make active reading an everyday thing.
 Read with your child rather than to her.
 Ask questions that can’t be answered with a yes or no. Share new words at every chance.
 Connect the story to your child: “How do you think she feels now?
 Have you ever felt that way?
 What would you do?”
 Find more tips here.

 - Find the right books to keep your child interested in reading.
 Share a book you love.
 Try funny books of jokes or riddles.
-As your child gets older, see if they like a particular book series so the can keep reading about characters they love.
+As your child gets older, see if they like a particular book series so they can keep reading about characters they love.
 See if your child thinks nonfiction books on things like history or science are cool.
 Audiobooks are also another great way to find stories your child will want to keep listening to.

 - Get in the routine of packing your child’s favorite book.
 Reading together is great for bus rides, waiting rooms, etc. Forgot to pack books?
 No worries.
 It’s a perfect time to make up stories together.

-- Show them reading is everywhere, not just in books.
+- Show them reading and writing is everywhere, not just in books.
 Read aloud all the signs you see together.
 Have them help you navigate a bus route by looking at maps together.
 Or have them pick from a menu what they want to eat.

 - Play, then play some more.
 Whatever, whenever, wherever you play, give your children in-the-moment attention.
 Set up no-cell-phone zones during play time.
 Make your imaginations the best toy to share.
 What may seem like fun and games are continuing to build the motor, social and literacy skills they need for school.

 Whether you’re playing or reading together, try to stretch the time you have together—not just in minutes, but in the amount of attention you give.